2006 Montenegrin independence referendum: By municipality

 The distribution of votes was as follows: the majority (around 60%-up to around 70%) were against independence in regions bordering Serbia and Bosnia and Herzegovina.
 The highest No vote was in Serb-majority Plužine municipality with 75.70%.
-In the authentic Montenegrin regions (former Principality of Montenegro), there was a light majority (around 50-60%) for independence, with the Cetinje municipality, traditional centre of old Montenegro, having a huge percentage in favour of independence (over 86.38%).
+In the authentic Montenegrin regions (former Principality of Montenegro), there was a light majority (around 50-60%) for independence, with the Cetinje municipality, traditional centre of old Montenegro, having a large percentage in favour of independence (over 86.38%).
 At the coastal regions, Herceg Novi municipality, which has a Serb majority had voted 61.34% against independence, the middle southern region (Tivat, Kotor, Budva and Bar) being in favour of independence, and the south, Ulcinj municipality, an ethnic Albanian centre, voted strongly in favour of independence (88.50%).
 The regions bordering Albania and Kosovo that have mostly Bosniak, ethnic Muslim and Albanian population, were heavily in favour of independence (78.92% in Plav, 91.33% in Rožaje).
 Municipalities in Montenegro that voted for the Union were Andrijevica, Berane, Kolašin, Mojkovac, Plužine, Pljevlja, Herceg-Novi, Šavnik, and Žabljak.
 The municipalities that voted for independence were Bar, Bijelo Polje, Budva, Cetinje, Danilovgrad, Kotor, Nikšić, Plav, Podgorica, Rožaje, Tivat, and Ulcinj.
 The Independentist Bloc won thanks to the high votes of Albanians and to an extent Bosniaks.
 The highest pro-independence percentages were in Albanian-populated Ulcinj, Bosniak-populated Rožaje, and Montenegrin Old Royal Capital Cetinje.